glenningram/glenningram.github.io/index.md

 ## Mapping Historic Natural Disasters

 These maps captured historical natural disasters by exploring the intersection of environmental planning and cartography.
+Maps were completed as part of CAPLA coursework, using an ArcGIS Pro to Adobe Illustrator workflow.

+The first, a Tohoku Earthquake map, looks a the extent of the 2011 earthquake in Japan and cities at risk.

 ![Tohoku](https://glenningram.github.io/assets/img/TohokuEarthquake.jpg)
 #### Tohoku Earthquake, 2021

+The second map looks at the extent of the 1988 Yellowstone Fires in Wyoming.
+The 88' Yellowstone Fires are significant in their impact on fire science and ecology and their influence on the public's perception of wildfires.

 ![YellowstoneFires](https://glenningram.github.io/assets/img/1988YellowstoneFires.jpg)
 #### 1988 Yellowstone Fires, 2021